2022

 |

-Chen, Yahao; Trenn, Stephan The differentiation index of nonlinear differential-algebraic equations versus the relative degree of nonlinear control systems Inproceedings In: PAMM · Proc.
+Chen, Yahao; Trenn, Stephan The differentiation index of nonlinear differential-algebraic equations versus the relative degree of nonlinear control systems Proceedings Article In: PAMM · Proc.
 Appl.
 Math.
 Mech.
 2020, pp. e202000162, Wiley-VCH GmbH, 2021, (Open Access.). @inproceedings{ChenTren21a,

 title = {The differentiation index of nonlinear differential-algebraic equations versus the relative degree of nonlinear control systems},